angieintech/my-ds-a-notes/Hash Tables/Hash Tables.md

 <h3>What is a hash function? </h3>

-<p>It is a function that creates a value of a constant length, and this is for every received input.</p>
+<p>It is a function that creates a value of a constant length for every input.
+A fun way to analyze hash functions is to see how they are used in cyber security.
+MD5 hash function generators are common.
+If a user types an "apple" in the MD5 hash generator, the output will be 1f3870be274f6c49b3e31a0c672895.
+The hash function's input, apple will always have the same ouput.
+This is true as long as apple is apple and not "apples". </p>